Mortal sin: Actions constituting grave matter

+Lutheranism

+In Lutheranism, sins are of two classes:

+The Smalcald Articles of Lutheranism teach that apostasy from the Christian faith can occur through loss of faith or through falling into a lifestyle characterized by mortal sin:

+The Lutheran divine Martin Chemnitz, who contributed to the development of Lutheran systematic theology, delineated what are considered mortal sins:

+With respect to the examination of conscience, Chemnitz implored Lutheran clergy to remind the faithful of what sins are mortal (especially the seven deadly sins) and those that are venial.

 Eastern Orthodoxy

-According to Father Allyne Smith, "While the Roman Catholic tradition has identified particular acts as 'mortal' sins, in the Orthodox tradition we see that only a sin for which we don't repent is 'mortal.'"
+According to Father Allyne Smith, "While the Roman Catholic tradition has identified particular acts as 'mortal' sins, in the Eastern Orthodox tradition we see that only a sin for which we don't repent is 'mortal.'"

 According to the Mission of The Orthodox Church in America, in answer to a parishioner's query:

-In the Orthodox Church there are no "categories" of sin as found in the Christian West.
-In the pre-Vatican II Catholic catechism, sins were categorized as "mortal" and "venial."
-In this definition, a "mortal" sin was one which would prevent someone from entering heaven unless one confessed it before death. ...These categories do not exist in the Orthodox Church.
-Sin is sin.
-Concerning Confession, having a list of deadly sins could, in fact, become an obstacle to genuine repentance.
-For example, imagine that you commit a sin.
-You look on the list and do not find it listed.
-It would be very easy to take the attitude that, since it is not on a list of deadly sins, it is not too serious.
-Hence, you do not feel the need to seek God's forgiveness right away.
-A week passes and you have completely forgotten about what you had done.
-You never sought God's forgiveness; as a result, you did not receive it, either.
-We should go to Confession when we sin – at the very least, we should ask God to forgive us daily in our personal prayers.
-We should not see Confession as a time to confess only those sins which may be found on a list.

-Though not part of the dogma of the Orthodox Church the mortal–venial distinction is assumed by some Orthodox authors and saints as a theologoumenon.
+Though not part of the dogma of the Orthodox Church, the mortal–venial distinction is assumed by some Orthodox authors and saints as a theologoumenon.
 For example, Saint Ignatius Brianchaninov (1807–1867), who wrote primarily for monks, says in his book A Word on Death, in a chapter entitled "Mortal sin":

 Similarly, the Exomologetarion of Nicodemus the Hagiorite (1749–1809) distinguishes seven classes of sin: